Kola8701/NIST-CSF-Security-Incident-Report/README.md

 [How to Recover from a Cyber Attack | NIST](https://www.nist.gov/blogs/manufacturing-innovation-blog/how-recover-cyber-attack#:~:text=Consider%20Cyber%20Insurance%20for%20Increased%20Recovery%20Capability%20Like,assist%20in%20identifying%20the%20extent%20of%20damage%20caused)

 # Reflections <a name="reflections">
-This was a challenging exercise that I did really well initially.
+This was a challenging exercise that I did really well .
 The part I struggled with was including too much and more detail